King Ezekiel: Season 9

 In the season premiere, "A New Beginning", 18 months have elapsed.
 Ezekiel and Carol have grown as a couple and adopted Henry.
-Ezekiel attends the expedition in the city of Washington D.C. to find a wooden cart and agricultural machinery needed by the rescuers, and after finding everything they need in an abandoned museum, the king helpd the rest of the group carefully move the car through a glass floor that contains a huge number of walkers underneath.
-Ezekiel falls in the last crossing as the glass floor is broken, but they are tied with ropes to catch them, and Carol and others rescue him quickly, before certain death.
+Ezekiel joins an expedition to the city of Washington D.C. to find a wooden cart and agricultural machinery needed by the rescuers, and after finding everything they need in an abandoned museum, the king helps the rest of the group carefully move the car through a glass floor that contains a huge number of walkers underneath.
+Ezekiel falls in the last crossing as the glass floor is broken, but they are tied together with ropes, and Carol and others rescue him quickly from certain death.
 Carol and Ezekiel embrace, and later, the group goes back to their respective communities on their journey.
 On the way, Ezekiel proposes to Carol.
 She tells him to keep the ring and reminds him that she still does not want to be asked, especially on a horse.
 Ezekiel smiles and says he still loves her.
 The next day, Carol tells Ezekiel that she is staying in the Sanctuary.
-Ezekiel feels she is trying to be away, but she denies it and kisses him before telling him to kiss Henry for her and instructs Jerry to take care of him as they move away.
+Ezekiel feels she is trying to stay away, but she denies it and kisses him before telling him to kiss Henry for her and instructs Jerry to take care of him as they move away.